pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-9/index.md

 - [Smita Nachan](https://github.com/SmitaNachan)
 - [Waldek Mastykarz](https://github.com/waldekmastykarz)

-We express our deepest gratitude for the time and effort you have invested in CLI for Microsoft 365, propelling its progress and enriching its capabilities.
+We express our deepest gratitude for the time and effort you have invested in CLI for Microsoft 365, improving its progress and enriching its capabilities.
 Your contributions have played a significant role in advancing this project and empowering users worldwide.
-Thank you for your unwavering commitment and valuable assistance!
+Thank you for your commitment and valuable assistance!

 ### High fives

 We would like to give a big shoutout and high fives to the amazing individuals who have shared their invaluable feedback and ideas for improving CLI for Microsoft 365.
-We greatly appreciate your active engagement and contribution to the growth of our platform.
+We greatly appreciate your engagement and contribution to the growth of our platform.
 Let's celebrate the following users (in alphabetical order) for taking the time to provide us with their insights:

 - [Adam](https://github.com/adam13hylo)
 - [Alex Terentiev](https://github.com/AJIXuMuK)